mjggibson4/Practical1/readme.md

 This python based project a simple agents based model of predator prey dynamics.
 In this scenario these two competing agents have been defined as that of sheep and wolves.
 These agents move randomly around a defined domain and are allowed to interact with one another.
 In particular, these sheep agents "graze" their spatial eniviroment while the wolves consume these sheep if close enough.
 Both of these agents reproduce dependent on the resources on which they have consumed.
 This model provides a visual representation of these spatial dynamics and behaviours.

-The exact logic and "rules" of this population model can be found in more detail here: Insert Scope Document
+The exact logic and "rules" of this population model can be found in more detail here: [here](https://github.com/mjggibson4/Practical1/blob/master/Scope.md "")

 ## Table of Contents